`Seeing' the quantum ripples of spacetime

-To calculate the unitary time evolution operator, we need to write down the interaction Hamiltonian in the interaction picture.
+\textit{\textbf{Graviton to photon conversion by the detector:}} To calculate the unitary time evolution operator, we need to write down the interaction Hamiltonian in the interaction picture.
 In this picture all the phase space operators gets replaced by its interaction picture analogue.
 The three-mode interaction Hamiltonian in the interaction picture reads